-In this workshop, Michael Clark provides a Fall market update and discusses the top concerns from clients.
+In this video, Michael provides a mid-year update on the economy.

 In this video, Michael provides an overview of using Raymond James Client Access & reading your statements.
 For further assistance, please do not hesitate to contact our team for help.